mellonpass/.github/profile/README.md

 - **DB Column-level encryption**: Each database column that stores cipher texts is encrypted using Fernet (AES-CBC 128-bit, HMAC 256-bit, IV generated from a cryptographic secure random number generator).
 - **Supported Vault Items**: Logins and Secure notes only for now.
 I will add more types in the future.
 - **Organization Vaults**: These will be supported in the future!

+## MellonPass Repos

+### MellonPass Server

+A Django-powered API server for serving and storing information securely.
+All stored data are encrypted before reaching the server from the client application, It also provides database-level encryption at rest to protect data.

+### MellonPass Web

+The front-end application is built using Svelte (TypeScript), having a security feature for safely storing decrypted data and users' encrpytion/decryption keys.

 ## Usage